 Today, legal interpretation remains a complex and contested area of law, with scholars and practitioners debating the appropriate methods and principles for interpreting statutes.

-What are the sources of interpretation of statutes?
+What are the sources of law and interpretation?

 In India, the interpretation of statutes is primarily governed by the Indian Constitution and the Code of Civil Procedure, 1908, and the Code of Criminal Procedure, 1973.
 The Indian Constitution sets out the fundamental principles and values of the Indian legal system, including the principles of equality, liberty, and justice.